 seri-nwac-logo

-SERI is proud to represent Cognia in India.
-We help schools understand, adopt, and implement Cognia's international accreditation standards.
+We help schools understand, adopt, and implement NWAC/Cognia's international accreditation standards.
 Our goal is to support schools in improving their teaching practices, learning environments, and overall quality of education.
-We work closely with schools to introduce Cognia accreditation, guide them through every step of the process, and ensure they meet global standards.
-SERI also helps schools offer the NWAC American High School Program (Grades 9-12), a well-recognized international pathway that prepares students for global opportunities.
+We work closely with schools to introduce NWAC/Cognia accreditation, guide them through every step of the process, and ensure they meet global standards.
+We also help schools offer the NWAC American High School Program Grades KG-12 a well-recognized international pathway that prepares students for global opportunities.

 All our work is aligned with the National Education Policy 2020 (NEP 2020), ensuring that schools follow modern, student-centered, data-driven, and transparent education practices.
 At SERI, we are committed to helping schools grow, improve, and deliver world-class education.